-Heroin rehab is more than detoxification after months or years of heroin abuse.
+Addiction treatment and rehab is more than detoxification after months or years of heroin abuse.
 After you go through detox, you need addiction counseling to learn about your substance use and overcome it.
 This therapy also helps you improve your mental health.
-Rehab is where this counseling takes place, ideally involving you in individual counseling, group therapy, and family sessions.
+Heroin rehab is where this counseling takes place, ideally involving you in individual counseling, group therapy, and family sessions.

 Why do I need addiction counseling?